alema-r/Alessandro-Marcolini-Oniro/docs/yocto-build-system/ohos-build-arch.rst

 Overview
 ********

-AllScenariOS build infrastructure designed to run atop variety of OS kernels ranging from RTOSs to Linux.
+All Scenario OS build infrastructure designed to run atop variety of OS kernels ranging from RTOSs to Linux.

-``meta-ohos`` is a *umbrella* of meta layers containing build meta-data required for compiling AllScenariOS images.
+``meta-ohos`` is a *umbrella* of meta layers containing build meta-data required for compiling All Scenario OS images.
 The architecture supports plugging various kernels.

 .. image:: assets/meta-ohos-arch.png